docker-science/docker-science.github.io/index.md

 [![Build Status](https://travis-ci.org/docker-science/cookiecutter-docker-science.svg?branch=master)](https://travis-ci.org/docker-science/cookiecutter-docker-science)

-Some researchers and software engineers do many machine learning or data mining tasks.
+Data scientists do many machine learning or data mining tasks.
 For such data engineering tasks, researchers apply various tools and system libraries, which are constantly updated.
 Unfortunately installing and updating them cause problems in local environments.
 Even when we work in hosting environments such as EC2, we are not free from this problem.
 Some experiments